bren-io/NoServer_app/README.md

 Then in your project directory, clone this repo, move contents to the root sls directory, create a virtual environment, and install the packages using pip

+NOTE: Be sure to rename the auto generated files that sls created, such that there are no conflicting names
 ```
 git clone <HTTP/SSH/CLI>
 mv <repo-dir>/* <repo-dir>/.* ..